sol-eng/python-examples/streamlit-minimum-example/readme.md

 streamlit run ~/Projects/streamlit_min/app.py
 ```

-When done the command to close the preview is `ctrl/command c`.
+When done the command to close the preview is `ctrl+c`.

 ## Deploy to Connect